JLCarveth/blog/README.md

             `app.use('/api/deleteUser', new RoleWare('deleteUser'))`
     This line of code would require that any user making a request to `/api/deleteUser` must have a role with the permission `deleteUser`.

 - *IPFilterWare*: This is a far more simple middleware, it allows the blocking of IP addresses.
-In the future, I plan to implement a DDOS-detection middleware that would use `IPFilterWare` to block offending addresses.
 - *AuthWare*: A very simple authentication middleware that checks incoming requests for valid tokens.

 **TODO:**
 - Force accounts to be verified before any actions can be performed (verify via email code).
 - Improve commenting system to detect / prevent spam
+- Modify IPFilterWare to cache the banned IPs on startup, to prevent making MongoDB calls on every single request.
+That should reduce the performance overhead so IPFilterWare can be applied to all routes.
 - ~~Routes for Role CRUD~~
 - Limit failed password attempts to prevent brute force attacks.
+This will be accomplished by a middleware that can be selectively applied to routes prone to malicious activity (login)
 - ~~Update auth middleware to check for cookies as well (for easy web browsing)~~ (Needs testing)
 - ~~Add function to check token expiration, since apparently the JWT lib doesn't do it, which is half the point of verifying tokens...~~ (Needs testing)
 - ~~Implement role-based access control for all actions.~~